ml-opensource/Playbook/README.md

 - We use [Happeo](https://app.happeo.com/home) for internal (semi)official announcements.
 Ask IT if you don't have access.

 # Tools We Use

+For employee management we use [BambooHR](https://nodesagency.bamboohr.com/home).
+Ask IT if ou don't have access and the Chief People Officer if anything in there is unclear.
+Use this to request time off, register sick day and manage your personal info and banking info for salary pay.

 Our main communication tool is [**Slack**](https://nodes.slack.com).
 We use this for daily communication.

 Our main project management tool is [**JIRA**](https://nodesagency.atlassian.net/jira/).
 Each project has its own JIRA board.
 Always keep your project's JIRA board up to date to reflect the current status of the project.
 We work in an agile manner and move fast, but the JIRA board must clearly reflect the project's status.
 Ask [Simon](https://nodes.slack.com/messages/@siej) or your project manager if you have questions.